 Perfect Multicollinearity and the Dummy Variable Trap

-The most common case of perfect multicollinearity occurs when we specify binary variables.
-Assume for instance the following: We are interested in demography and would like to know if men live longer than women.
+The most common case of perfect multicollinearity occurs when we specify binary variables, which are also referred to as dummy variables.
+Hence, the expression dummy variable trap.
+The dummy variable trap can best be explained with an example.
+Assume the following: We are interested in demography and we would like to know if men live longer than women.
 In order to answer this question, we gather all necessary data , i.e. age of death, sex, occupation, marital status, and several other variables, and specify a binary variable that takes a value of one in case an observation refers to a man and zero otherwise.
 Additionally, we specify a second binary variable that takes a value of one in case of a woman and zero otherwise.
 We then try to explain our variable of interest , i.e. age of death, using the two binary variables and additional controls.
 In this case, our regression model would look something like this:

 Written in matrix form, the matrix of our OLS-estimator would be then be defined as